 What needs to be done

-In order to recover the Lake Sammamish Kokanee population, we must implement a multi pronged effort that will increase and improve habitat for spawning adults and rearing juveniles, improve water quality, adapt the supplementation program, fill knowledge gaps, and continue and expand outreach and education efforts.
-TU continues to work with our Kokanee Workgroup (KWG) partners to ensure our collective efforts are strategically tackling the highest priority projects identified in the Blueprint for Restoration and Enhancement of Lake Sammamish Kokanee (Blueprint) and the new Ecological Survey of "Late-Run" Kokanee in Lake Sammamish (Survey).
+In order to recover the Lake Sammamish Kokanee population, we must implement a multi-pronged effort.
+This must increase and improve habitat for spawning adults and rearing juveniles, improve water quality, adapt the supplementation program, fill knowledge gaps, and continue and expand outreach and education efforts.
+TU continues to work with our Kokanee Workgroup (KWG) partners to ensure our collective efforts are strategically tackling the highest priority projects identified in the Blueprint for Restoration and Enhancement of Lake Sammamish Kokanee (Blueprint), and the new Ecological Survey of "Late-Run" Kokanee in Lake Sammamish (Survey).

 Habitat Restoration Efforts